 The (d)(4)(A) Trust Safe Harbor for Medicaid and SSI

-As explained here, Medicaid counts the funds in most trusts you create for yourself or for your spouse as being available should either of you were to apply for benefits.
+As explained here, Medicaid would count the funds in most trusts you created for yourself or for your spouse as being available if either of you were to apply for benefits.
 However, the Medicaid rules under 42 U.S.C. sec.
 1396b(d)(4)(A-C) provide for three “safe harbor” trusts that are exceptions to the general trust rules.
-The first, referred to as a “(d)(4)(A)” trust or “pay-back” trust – referring to one of its key features, explained below — may be created by the beneficiary or her parent, grandparent, guardian or a court for the sole benefit of a disabled individual under age 65.
+The first, referred to as a “(d)(4)(A)” trust or “pay-back” trust – referring to one of its key features, explained below — may be created by the applicant for Medicaid benefits or her parent, grandparent, guardian or a court for the sole benefit of a disabled individual under age 65.
 It may be funded with the disabled individual’s own funds, and the trust property will not be considered available in determining the disabled individual’s eligibility for Medicaid benefits as long as the trust provides that at the beneficiary’s death the state will be reimbursed out of any remaining trust funds for Medicaid benefits paid on behalf of the beneficiary during his or her life.